wkappel/AMET/docs/AMET_aqProject_Pre_and_Post_Analysis_Script_Guide_v16.md

 -rw-rw-r-- 1 lizadams rc_cep-emc_psx     500385 May 17 10:29 CASTNET_Daily_aqExample.csv
 ```

-* Also check for errors when creating the plots
+* Also check for errors when creating the plots that are saved to the *.Rout files.

 ```
 cd $AMETBASE/output/aqExample_2016/plots